High Quality Candidate Engagement

 We’re strong believers that information typically asked for in application forms can be picked up and asked about later in the process – why risk losing high- quality applicants by putting them off at the first hurdle?
 If diversity is on your agenda – not actually knowing any of the personal details of the candidates, aside from their contact information (for obvious reasons), can do your diversity figures a world of good.
 Collectively, ABF and Cohesion broke the application form down into its minutia, and agreed on the information that was actually needed to get the candidate through the initial stage of the process.

-The candidate engagement journey, at every stage, is supplemented by regular communication between the candidate and the recruitment team.
+This high quality candidate engagement journey, at every stage, is supplemented by regular communication between the candidate and the recruitment team.
 This means that candidates are never kept in the dark about their application, and know where they are in the process at all times.
 We want them to do well, and will go out of our way to support them at every stage.
 There are so many different ways to communicate with candidates – consider how you can be creative with this.

 For example, partway through the recruitment process a Twitter Q&A was held by the recruitment team, and some of the current graduates at ABF.
 This allowed candidates to ask questions of those who have experienced the recruitment process and can relate easily.
 For us, this received an enormous amount of candidate engagement – could it work for you, too?